 There are two types of manifest files:

+In the domain of Unity’s Package Manager, a package registry is a server that stores package contents and information (metadata) on each package version.
 Unity maintains a central registry of official packages that are available for distribution.
-A package registry stores package contents and information (metadata) on each package version.
-By default, all Projects use the official Unity package registry, but you can add additional registries to store and distribute private packages or stage packages in development.
+By default, all projects use the official Unity package registry, but you can add additional registries to store and distribute private packages or stage custom packages while you are developing them.

 The Unity Package Manager is a tool that manages the entire package system.
 Its primary tasks include the following:

-The Unity Package Manager installs samples, tools, and Assets on a per-Project basis, rather than installing them across all Projects for a specific machine or device.
+The Unity Package Manager installs samples, tools, and assets on a per-project basis, rather than installing them across all projects for a specific machine or device.
 It uses a global cache to store downloaded package metadata and contents.
-Once installed, Unity treats package Assets just like any other Asset in the Project, except that these Assets are stored inside the package folder and are immutableYou cannot change the contents of an immutable (read-only) package.
+Once installed in a project, Unity treats package assets just like any other asset in the project, except that these assets are stored inside the package folder and are immutableYou cannot change the contents of an immutable (read-only) package.
 This is the opposite of mutable.
 Most packages are immutable, including packages downloaded from the package registry or by Git URL.

 See in Glossary.